pyrsmk/qwest/README.md

 The available `options` are :

 - dataType : 'post' (by default), 'json', 'text', 'arraybuffer', 'blob', 'document' or 'formdata' (you don't need to specify XHR2 types since they're automatically detected)
-- responseType : the response type; either 'json' (by default), 'js', 'xml', 'text', 'arraybuffer', 'blob' or 'document'
+- responseType : the response type; either 'json' (by default), 'xml', 'text', 'arraybuffer', 'blob' or 'document'
 - cache : browser caching; default is `false` for GET requests and `true` for POST requests
 - async : true (default) or false; used to make asynchronous or synchronous requests
 - user : the user to access to the URL, if needed